 Defects such as blistering, delamination, peeling, spalling, and other failures of adhesion are compelling evidence of a problem with the finishing process at the factory.
 They are extremely rare.
 When they do occur, they are usually caught at inspection and seldom see daylight.

 Some fading is normal and considered ordinary wear and tear.
-Typically it occurs so slowly that it is unnoticed.
-Abrupt color changes are very rare and almost always due to careless cleaning.
-Careless cleaning is never covered by a warranty.
+Typically, it occurs so slowly that it is unnoticed.
+Abrupt color changes are very rare and almost always due to careless cleaning, something that is never covered by a warranty.

 Buying Rule for